Belle Meade Plantation#3 in Best Things To Do in Nashville

 Constructed in 1853 in a breathtaking Greek Revival style, the Belle Meade Plantation is known as the "Queen of the Tennessee Plantations."
-At the center of the plantation is the mansion, (whose columns are peppered with bullet holes from the Civil War) where guides dressed in period costumes offer tours of the mansion's antebellum-style interior.
+At the center of the plantation is the mansion (its columns are peppered with bullet holes from the Civil War), where guides dressed in period costumes offer tours of the mansion's antebellum-style interior.
 You're invited to explore the grounds, which are home to the country's first and best thoroughbred breeding farms (the visitor center is modeled after a traditional Southern paddock) as well as the renowned Iroquois Steeplechase, the oldest in the United States.
 During the summer and fall, the Belle Meade Plantation hosts numerous events, including Easter egg hunts and antique auctions.

-Nearby Things To Do in Nashville
+More Best Things To Do in Nashville

 While many people come to Nashville to soak up the history of country music at the city's museums, others prefer enjoying the tunes in person.
 The best way to do that is to stop in to the many bars that line Broadway, downtown Nashville's main thoroughfare.
 Lower Broadway is nicknamed "Honky Tonk Highway" because of the numerous establishments that host live acts daily.
 What's more, there's no cover charge, so you can bar hop as you please.

 While all the bars host live music acts, each venue has a distinct atmosphere that makes it stand out from other honky-tonks along Broadway.
 Some of the most popular bars include:

 If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.